World Series of Poker

 The World Series of Poker (WSOP) is a series of poker tournaments held annually in Paradise, Nevada, and since 2004, sponsored by Caesars Entertainment.
 It dates its origins to 1970, when Benny Binion invited seven of the best-known poker players to the Horseshoe Casino for a single tournament, with a set start and stop time, and a winner determined by a secret ballot of the seven players.

-As of 2020, the WSOP consists of 101 events, with most major poker variants featured.
-Events traditionally take place during one day or over several consecutive days during the series in June and July.
+As of 2025, the WSOP consists of a record 100 live bracelet events, with most major poker variants featured.

 The 2024 WSOP was held at the Horseshoe and Paris Las Vegas, and saw record-breaking attendance for the Main Event tournament.
 In August 2024, Caesars Entertainment announced it had sold the WSOP brand to GGPoker operator NSUS Group for $500 million.

 History

 The idea of a World Series of Poker began in 1969 with an event called the Texas Gamblers Reunion.
 It was an invitational event sponsored by Tom Moore of Castle Hills, Texas, and held at the Holiday Hotel and Casino in Reno.
 This inaugural event was won by Crandell Addington.
 The set of tournaments that the World Series of Poker (WSOP) would evolve into was the brainchild of Las Vegas casino owner and poker player Benny Binion.
 In 1970, the first WSOP at Binion's Horseshoe took place as a series of cash games that included five-card stud, deuce to seven low-ball draw, razz, seven-card stud, and Texas hold 'em.
 The format for the Main Event as a freeze-out Texas hold 'em game came the next year.
 The winner in 1970, Johnny Moss, was elected by his peers as the first "World Champion of Poker" and received a silver cup as a prize.